xpdustry/anti-vpn-service/README.md

 ### Building a Jar

-Just run the command: `./gradlew build clean`, and the plugin will compile and export automatically.
+Just run the command: `./gradlew build`, and the plugin will compile and export automatically.

 ### Installing